Industrial National Bank Building: Interior

-In the basement is a vault, designed by Frederick S. Holmes that houses small and large items, supplied with storage areas for client possessions such as fine rugs.
-The vault has a 17-ton (15.5 tonne) door.

 The metal doors and trim were manufactured by Dahlstrom Metallic Door Company of Jamestown, New York.
 Some of the street-level doors possess relief art of eagles in brass.
 The original glass of the beacon was of a green hue, and topped with a decorative globe, surrounded by a circle of stone eagles weighing 7.5 tons (6.8 tonnes).
 In 1932, it was damaged and repaired after a lightning strike.
-This architectural feature was removed in 1950 after one eagle fell to the street in 1930.

-Floors 5, 12, 14, 17, 18, 26 and 30 recede to form the building's distinctive profile.
-From nightfall until midnight, the building's peak is traditionally lit a bright blue with varying red and green at Christmas and Valentine's Day.
-The building has remained relatively unchanged over the years with the exception of the lobby, the upper windows and the two story turret tower and light beacon.
-Due to its vacant occupancy the exterior lights illuminating the superstructure are not lit.
-In 1973, the beacon tower was turned off for the first time since 1928 to conserve energy.